PROGRAM (DROPPING, ADDING, WITHDRAWING)

 The choice must be made before the completion of the fifth week of the term (second week of a six-week summer session); after that time, the decision cannot be initiated or changed.
 No grade other than P or F will be recorded for those students choosing this option.
 P includes the grades of A, B, C, and D and is not counted in the average.
 F is counted in the average.

-The pass/fail option is not acceptable in the major, the minor, or any of the courses taken in fulfillment of the Morse Academic Plan requirements.
+The pass/fail option is not acceptable in the major, the minor, or any of the courses taken in fulfillment of the College Core Curriculum requirements.
 Students considering the pass/fail option in their area of study or in required preprofessional courses should consult with their advisers about the effect of such grades on admission to graduate and professional schools.
 Students who change their majors may not be able to use courses taken under the pass/fail option to satisfy the requirements of their new majors.
-The form for declaring the pass/fail option may be obtained in the College Advising Center, Silver Center, Room 905; 212-998-8130.
+To declare the pass/fail option before the end of the fifth week of the semester or the end of the second week of a six-week summer session, students must consult with an adviser in the College Advising Center, Silver Center, Room 905; 212-998-8130.
+Advisers submit the request on students’ behalf.

-All students have access to their Degree Progress Report, as generated by the Office of the University Registrar, on Albert via NYUHome at home.nyu.edu.
-The Degree Progress Report is a Student Information System (SIS) accounting of completed and remaining degree requirements.
+All students have access to their degree progress report, as generated by the Office of the University Registrar, on Albert via NYUHome at home.nyu.edu.
+It is called "academic requirements" and is accessed through the Student Center.
+The degree progress report is a Student Information System (SIS) accounting of completed and remaining degree requirements.

 Unofficial transcripts are available on Albert, NYU’s Web-based registration and information system.
 Albert can be accessed via NYUHome.